The Rise of Solana: How It Became the Retail Chain of Choice

 Where Solana’s Innovation Journey Began

-Anatoly Yakovenko, an ex-Qualcomm engineer, kickstarted the Solana journey to invent a scalable blockchain in 2017.
+Anatoly Yakovenko, one of the Solana founders and a former Qualcomm engineer, kick-started the Solana journey to build a scalable blockchain in 2017.
 During Solana’s development, he concluded that traditional blockchains were stuck in the “slow, sequential” way of prosciutto passing, and validators needing sequenced events to achieve consensus, caused the bottleneck.

 PoH, along with Solana network stability and innovation such as: